nhsconnect/gpconnect/pages/foundations/foundations_use_case_find_an_organisation.md

 tags: [foundations,use_case]
 sidebar: foundations_sidebar
 permalink: foundations_use_case_find_an_organisation.html
-summary: "Use case for finding an organisation resource by business identity."
+summary: "Use case for finding an organisation resource by business identity"
 ---

 ## Prerequisites ##